Xyntha dual chamber syringe Powder for infusion

 - You are on a low salt diet.

-XYNTHA contains 29 mg sodium per vial of reconstituted powder and should be taken into account in a controlled sodium diet.
+XYNTHA contains 29 mg sodium per vial/ dual chamber syringe of reconstituted powder and this should be taken into account in a controlled sodium diet.

-Your doctor will advise you whether or not to take XYNTHA or if you need to adjust the dose, or adapt your treatment.
+Your doctor will advise you whether or not to use XYNTHA or if you need to adjust the dose, or adapt your treatment.

 Taking other medicines